Exclusive: CNN witnesses US Navy's drone killing laser

 It is remarkably precise, which the Navy says could limit collateral damage in wartime.

-"I can aim that at any particular spot on a target, and disable and destroy as necessary," said Captain Wells.
+"I can aim that at any particular spot on a target, and disable and destroy as necessary," said Wells.
 "It reduces collateral damage -- I no longer have to worry about rounds that may go beyond the target and potentially hurt or damage things that I don't want to hurt or damage."

 All the $40 million system needs to operate is a supply of electricity, which is derived from its own small generator, and has a crew of three.
 No multi-million-dollar missile, no ammunition at all.